 941 Massachusetts. (c.
-1871; altered c.
-2000) Non-contributing
+1871) Contributing xxx??

 This two-part commercial block building has design elements typical of Early Twentieth Century Commercial buildings, indicating a probable facade alteration at this time.
-Recent storefront alterations have resulted in the present appearance.
 The brick-clad second story has two pairs of 1/1 windows with projecting wood surrounds.
 The windows have wrought iron balconies and large cloth awnings.
 Above the windows are double recessed rectangular brick panels.
 The projecting cornice has corbelled brick brackets, and tile coping at the flat parapet roof edge.
-The storefront has full height moveable display windows with metal frames and small fixed transoms.
+The storefront full height moveable display windows with metal frames and small fixed transoms.
 It is covered with a circular vinyl awning.
 There is a recessed door on the north end which leads to the second story.
-Rehabilitation would likely alter this building's status to contributing.